-Mesa Airlines is a regional air carrier providing scheduled flight service to 120 cities in 42 states, the District of Columbia, the Bahamas, and Mexico as well as cargo services out of Cincinnati/Northern Kentucky International Airport.
-All of our flights are operated as either American Eagle, United Express, or DHL Express flights pursuant to the terms of capacity purchase agreements ("CPAs") entered into with American Airlines, Inc. ("American") and United Airlines, Inc. ("United"), and a flight services agreement ("FSA") with DHL Network Operations (USA), Inc. ("DHL") (each, our "major partner").
-We have a significant presence in several of our major partners' key domestic hubs and focus cities, including Dallas, Houston, Phoenix, and Washington-Dulles.
+Mesa Airlines is a regional air carrier providing scheduled passenger service to 110 cities in 40 states, the District of Columbia, the Bahamas, and Mexico as well as cargo services out of Cincinnati/Northern Kentucky International Airport.
+All of our flights are operated as either American Eagle, United Express, or DHL Express flights pursuant to the terms of capacity purchase agreements ("CPAs") entered into with American Airlines, Inc. ("American") and United Airlines, Inc. ("United"), and a Flight Services Agreement ("FSA") with DHL Network Operations (USA), Inc. ("DHL") (each, our "major partner").
+We have a significant presence in several of our major partners' key domestic hubs and focus cities, including Dallas, Houston, Phoenix and Washington-Dulles.

-As of December 31, 2021, our fleet consisted of 167 aircraft which we operated under our CPAs and FSA, leased to a third party, or maintained as spares, with approximately 457 daily departures.
+As of March 31, 2022, our fleet consisted of 168 aircraft which we operated under our CPAs and FSA, leased to a third party, held for sale or maintained as spares, with approximately 349 daily departures.
 We operate 40 CRJ-900 aircraft under our American CPA and 60 E-175 and 20 E-175LL aircraft under our United CPA.
-We operate 2 Boeing 737-F400 aircraft under our DHL FSA.
-For the three months ended December 31, 2021, approximately 65% of our aircraft in scheduled service were operated for United, approximately 33% were operated for American and 2% were operated for DHL.
-All of our operating revenue in our three months ended December 31, 2021 was derived from operations associated with our American and United CPAs, DHL FSA, and from leases of aircraft to a third party.
+We operate 2 Boeing 737-400F aircraft under our DHL FSA.
+As of March 31, 2022, approximately 65% of our aircraft in scheduled service were operated for United, approximately 33% were operated for American and 2% were operated for DHL.
+All of our operating revenue in our three and six months ended March 31, 2022 was derived from operations associated with our American and United CPAs, DHL FSA, and from leases of aircraft to a third party.